jeffnyalik/MobileClinicAPI/readme.md

 The Restful API has been developed using C#/ASpNetCore webAPI.
 The functionality of the API includes:

- # Adding patient records to the database
+ -Adding patient records to the database
- # Getting the patients Details.
+ -Getting the patients Details.
- # Getting A single patient details.
+ -Getting A single patient details.
- # Updating the patients records
+ -Updating the patients records
- # Deleting the patient record
+ -Deleting the patient record

 ## Tools used include: